cc-Mehdi/SSMS-Guide/README.md

 If working in a team, regularly pull updates from the remote repository to ensure you have the latest changes.
 Use the Team Explorer in SSMS to pull and sync changes.

+By integrating SSMS with source control, you'll be able to track changes to your database schema, collaborate with team members, and manage version history effectively.
+Remember that the specific steps might vary based on the version of SSMS you're using and the version control system you've chosen.
+It's a good idea to refer to the official documentation for both SSMS and your chosen version control system for detailed setup instructions.

 ## Extensions and Customization
 ## Tips and Tricks